irmen/prog8/docs/source/libraries.rst

     Often you don't have to call this explicitly and can just write ``string1 = string2`` but this function is useful if you're dealing with addresses for instance.

+``append (string, suffix) -> ubyte length``
+    Appends the suffix string to the other string (make sure the memory buffer is large enough!)
+    Returns the length of the combined string.

 ``lower (string)``
     Lowercases the PETSCII-string in place.